The Hobbit (film series): Analysis

-The films were shown in some cinemas at 48 frames per second, twice the traditional frame rate, attracting a mixed response; critics noted the added immediacy, but that the "cinematic glow" was lost.Mondello, Bob (13 December 2012).
-"A 'Hobbit,' Off On His Unhurried Journey."
-NPR.org.
-Retrieved 11 February 2013.
+The films were shown in some cinemas at 48 frames per second, twice the traditional frame rate, attracting a mixed response; critics noted the added immediacy, but that the "cinematic glow" was lost.

 Scholars reflected on Jackson's transformation of Tolkien's children's book to an "epic prequel".
 Frank Riga and colleagues noted in Mythlore that while most film reviewers (65%) and audiences (84%) liked the trilogy, some 35% of Rotten Tomatoes reviewers complained about the "violat[ion] of Tolkien's vision"; others objected to the "amplification" of the story.
 Riga and colleagues did not endorse those views, arguing that Jackson transforms "an episodic, almost picaresque, tale to a chronologically developed and coherent narrative".
 They write that the film is Jackson's personal rendering of the book, but state that "it is consistently grounded in Tolkien's own work and plans", resulting in an enriched perception of Tolkien's work.

 Other scholars were less accepting; Marek Oziewicz, writing in Journal of the Fantastic in the Arts, called Jackson's version of The Hobbit "a beautiful disaster", citing among what he called "Jackson's many missteps" the same "interminable battle scenes, the relentless trivialization of story, [and] the flattening of characters" that in his view characterized Jackson's Lord of the Rings trilogy.